RTEMS/rtems-docs/c-user/timer/directives.rst

 This directive cancels the timer specified by ``id``.
-This timer will be reinitiated by the next invocation of :ref:`InterfaceRtemsTimerReset`, :ref:`InterfaceRtemsTimerFireAfter`, or :ref:`InterfaceRtemsTimerFireWhen` with the same timer identifier.
+This timer will be reinitiated by the next invocation of :ref:`InterfaceRtemsTimerReset`, :ref:`InterfaceRtemsTimerFireAfter`, :ref:`InterfaceRtemsTimerFireWhen`, :ref:`InterfaceRtemsTimerServerFireAfter`, or :ref:`InterfaceRtemsTimerServerFireWhen` with the same timer identifier.

 .. rubric:: RETURN VALUES: